kordian-kowalski/libgdx-kotlin-starter/README.md

 Place your resources in `src/main/resources`.
 They can be accessed with `Gdx.files.internal(<path>)`

+The default LibGDX UI skin is already included in the `skin` directory.

 ## Dependencies
 All dependencies are in the `build.gradle` file.
 Some suggested dependencies are listed but commented out - if you